JustDravee/justdravee.github.io/_tabs/about.md

 GM! or HM! (iykyk)

 I'm Dravee.
 You may've seen me here and there.
-I identify as a deep-blue dinosaur.
+I identify as a deep-blue dinosaur... somehow.

 I'm a Lead Security Researcher at Certora and also a Scout & Judge on code4rena.